gameygu-0213/Char-Engine/Igni.md

 ### ***What the fuck IS an Igni anyway?***

 - He's a Demon who carries around a pitchfork, has ***Slight*** anger issues, has isolated himself for centuries with nothing but his clones in what is essentially a company, and has the ability to shapeshift into other forms, whether unique or an exact copy.
-(Basically explaining why Micheal looks the way he does, its an alteration of Char's looks to apear more ***"sinister"***)
+(Basically explaining why Micheal looks the way he does, its an alteration of Char's looks to apear more ***"sinister"*** you might ask why include this, idk i just wanted to :3)

 ### ***How come he runs what can be described as a company?***